rlparent/frog-page/README.md

 ## Acknowledgments

-* Thanks to Wikipedia for providing the pictures.
+* Thanks to Wikipedia for providing the pictures and text.